nwtgck/typescript-npm.tmpl/README.md

 # Install tmpl
 go get -u github.com/nwtgck/tmpl

-# Fill by tmpl
+# Create a project from this template
 tmpl new https://github.com/nwtgck/typescript-npm.tmpl.git yourproject
 ```

-Then, you will have `yourproject` directory.
+Then, you will have `yourproject/` directory.

 ## What should you change after [`tmpl`] run?